November 25, 2022

 As we look forward to next year our hope is to continue to do all the fun community things prior to COVID.
 We expect to see the restrictions continue to lessen.
 We are planning to have several family events so we can all be together sharing good time and great food.

-Cedar Trails Senior Living in Freeburg, Illinois offers independent living plus, assisted living, and memory care with a variety of services and a range of floor plan options.
-Amenities include Essen Restaurant, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
-Peacefully located just southeast of the heart of Freeburg.
+Cedar Trails Senior Living in Freeburg, IL offers independent senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
+Amenities include restaurant dining, 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
+Centrally located near St. Elizabeth’s Hospital with convenient access to major shopping centers, including The Orchards Golf Club, Target, Eckerts Belleville Farm, Braeutigam Orchards, and the Belle Clair fairgrounds & Expo Center.